iRB-Lab/py-ga-VRPTW/README.md

 - `individual` - An individual to be evaluated.
 - `instance` - A problem instance `dict` object, which can be loaded from a JSON format file.
-- `unitCost` - The transportation cost of one vehicle for a unit distance.
+- `unit_cost` - The transportation cost of one vehicle for a unit distance.
-- `initCost` - The start-up cost of a vehicle.
+- `init_cost` - The start-up cost of a vehicle.
-- `waitCost` - Cost per unit time if the vehicle arrives early than the customer's ready time.
+- `wait_cost` - Cost per unit time if the vehicle arrives early than the customer's ready time.
-- `delayCost` - Cost per unit time if the vehicle arrives later than the due time.
+- `delay_cost` - Cost per unit time if the vehicle arrives later than the due time.

 **Returns:**